jamesbriant/KOH-GPJax/docs/index.md

 KOH-GPJax is a modern Python implementation of the Bayesian Calibration of Computer Models framework first outlined by Kennedy & O'Hagan (2001)[^1].
-This package inherits the GPU acceleration and just-in-time compilation features of JAX and build upon the flexible yet elegant Gaussian processes package GPJax.
+This package inherits the GPU acceleration and just-in-time compilation features of JAX and builds upon the flexible yet elegant Gaussian processes package GPJax.

 ## Basic Example